mafda/ux_lean/README.md

 LEAN UX principles help us establish a new work culture for ourselves.

-1. Multidisciplinary teams: It is very important to work with people who can work well in all areas of development.
+1. Multidisciplinary teams: It is essential to work with people who can work well in all areas of development.
-2. Small, dedicated and united teams: It needs to be a small team to ensure control, in which everyone knows each other.
+2. Small, dedicated, and united groups: It needs to be a small team to ensure control, in which everyone knows each other.
 3. Progress: It needs to be worked on in terms of value, not functionalities or products.
 4. Problem-focused teams: It can not focus on features, but rather on problems to be solved.
-5. Remove the waste: Whatever is not useful, do not build, do not spend money for nothing.
+5. Remove the waste: Whatever is not useful, do not build; do not spend money on anything.
-6. Small deliveries: It needs to be small to have more feedbacks, as soon as possible, to fail fast, but to succeed quickly.
+6. Small deliveries: It needs to be little to have more feedbacks, as soon as possible, to fail fast, but to succeed quickly.
-7. Continuos delivery: The user should be seeing what is being built to know that the product will be useful.
+7. Continuous delivery: The user should be seeing what is being built on knowing that it will be useful.
-8. Goob (Get Out Of the Building): You need to see the world through the eyes of the user.
+8. Goob (Get Out Of the Building): You need to know the world through the user's eyes.
 9. Shared knowledge: The team needs to understand the problem they are attacking and have the same view of the product.
 10. Leveled times: Do not have any stars on the team.
-If the team is level, it advances along.
+If the group is level, it advances along.
 11. Try to outsource your work: It is good to have an environment that values innovation and promote a collaborative environment.
-12. Making over analizing: Try to create more than analyze.
+12. Making over-analyzing: Try to create more than explain.
 Try to get feedback as soon as possible.
-13. Learn before climbing: Instead of creating a giant product, first learn with the user.
+13. Learn before climbing: Instead of creating a giant product, first, learn with the user.
 14. Permission to fail: You should create an environment conducive to testing, not an environment conducive to negligence failures.
-15. Quit the business of deliverables: Documents are important for understanding decisions, but the team should focus on functionalities.
+15. Quit the business of deliverables: Documents are essential for understanding decisions, but the team should focus on functionalities.

 > Read more in [The 3 foundations of Lean UX](https://www.oreilly.com/content/the-3-foundations-of-lean-ux/).